piyush342156/python-data-analysis-task-2/README.md

 ### Files

 - `employee_data.csv` – Dataset used for the analysis.
-- `data_analysis.ipynb` – Jupyter Notebook containing the complete analysis and visualizations.
+- `Theskybrisk.ipynb` – Jupyter Notebook containing the complete analysis and visualizations.

 ### Key Analysis